President & CEO

 Karen's background includes leading the Public and Government Affairs teams at the U.S. headquarters of European-based Solvay Pharmaceuticals and Randstad Staffing.
 She served previously for nine years as director of Marketing and Public Relations at Atlanta's Northside Hospital.

 An Atlanta native, Karen holds a master's degree in Public Relations from Georgia State University and a bachelor's degree in Journalism from Auburn University.
-Her civic affiliations include the Leadership Cobb and Honorary Commanders Alumni Associations, YWCA Academy of Women Leaders, Marietta Kiwanis Club, Cobb County Jury Commission and Council chair at Marietta First United Methodist Church..
+Her civic affiliations include the Leadership Cobb and Honorary Commanders Alumni Associations, YWCA Academy of Women Leaders, Marietta Kiwanis Club and Council Chair at Marietta First United Methodist Church.

 Karen and her husband Kee have four children and one granddaughter, and live in Marietta, Ga.
 She enjoys exploring Georgia backroads with Kee to discover unique folk artists and their work, and walking the trails at nearby Kennesaw Mountain.